jilt/Vault-API-Filecoin/README.md

 `/unlockables/{userkey}+{tokenid}`

-Gets unlockable content for the given NFT token id
+Gets unlockable content for the given NFT token id (click on the Varda Vault button to get the userkey for your NFT)